Encapsule-Annex/jsgraph/README.md

 _Graphs are mathematical abstractions that are useful for solving many types of problems in computer science.
 Consequently, these abstractions must also be represented in computer programs._  - [J. Siek](http://ecee.colorado.edu/~siek/resume.pdf)

 Encapsule/jsgraph is a framework for working with directed graph data models using an in-memory storage container abstraction, and a small but growing collection of powerfully-extensible graph coloring algorithms implemented using the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern).
+The library is specifically designed for efficient embedding in complex Node.js / HTML 5 applications that require clean separation of concerns, and a high-degree of extensibility and control.

 jsgraph is based on the API design and architectural separaton of concerns for graph algorithms invented by the authors of the [Boost C++ Graph Library](http://www.boost.org/doc/libs/1_56_0/libs/graph/doc/index.html) (BGL).
 The port is logically close enough that the BGL documentation should be considered as an advanced resource.

-Take a few minutes to look around and then let the possibilities sink in...

 ### Programming